-In accordance with Accounting Standards Codification ("ASC") 958 Not-for-profit entities, WWP allocates joint advertising costs that meet the criteria for purpose, audience and content between fundraising expenses and program expenses.
-Accordingly, WWP allocates joint costs that benefit program services and include a fundraising appeal.
-The programmatic component of these activities includes the education and recruitment of wounded service members that have not yet engaged with WWP, a call to action to enlist the publics' aid in identifying wounded service members that would benefit from WWP's free programs and services, and an opportunity to thank wounded warriors for their sacrifices in serving our country.
+In accordance with ASC 958, Not-for-Profit Entities, the Organization allocates joint advertising costs that meet the criteria for purpose, audience and content between fundraising expenses and program expenses.
+Accordingly, the Organization allocates joint costs that benefit program services and include a fundraising appeal.
+The programmatic component of these activities includes the education and recruitment of wounded veterans and service members that have not yet engaged with the Organization, a call to action to enlist the publics aid in identifying wounded veterans and service members that would benefit from the Organization's free programs and services, and an opportunity to thank wounded warriors for their sacrifices in serving our country.
 These joint costs are incurred through direct response television and certain direct mail campaigns.
-The cost of conducting these activities included a total of \$36,520,908 of joint costs for the year ended September 30, 2019.
-Of these costs, \$23,163,889 was allocated to program expenses and \$13,357,019 was allocated to fundraising expenses.
+The cost of conducting these activities included a total of \$30,435,230 of joint costs for the year ended September 30, 2020.
+Of these costs, \$20,022,663 was allocated to program expenses and \$10,412,567 was allocated to fundraising expenses.